uberbuilder/bem-articles/start-with-project-stub/start-with-project-stub.en.md

 Keep reading, you'll get the hang of it...

 ## Changing pages
-You have just one page in your project to begin with:
+You start out with only one file in your project:
 [index.html](http://localhost:8080/desktop.bundles/index/index.html).
 Try and
-open it in your browser.<br/>
-When opening the page for the first time, be prepared to wait a few seconds while `bem server` is loading all the libraries used for building the page.
+open it in your browser.
+(When opening the page for the first time, be prepared to wait a few seconds while `bem server` loads all of the libraries used for building the page.
+If your browser times-out, just refresh the page.)

 This project's structure presumes that blocks are stored under the `desktop.blocks` folder and pages under `desktop.bundles` folder.<br/>